dotkernel/admin/README.md

 #### I. Installing DotKernel `admin` using composer

+#### NOTE
+> please use the below CLI commands in terminal, do NOT use the PhpStorm buttons

 The advantage of using this command is that it runs through the whole installation process.
 Run the following command:

     composer create-project dotkernel/admin -s dev dk